 We meet once monthly for 2 hours for friendly networking and expert training sessions covering a variety of Microsoft SQL Server topics.
 Stay in touch to learn when the next meetup is planned, by signing up for our email announcements.
 It’s free and food is provided.
 RSVP is required for each meeting using the email links provided monthly.

-Please join us Wednesday August 21st, 2013 for the monthly Charlotte SQL Server User Group meeting at the local Microsoft campus (directions below).
+Please join us for the monthly Charlotte SQL Server User Group evening meeting.